 A Miami optometrist sometimes comes across patients who are suffering from a vision problem known as keratitis.
 Keratitis is an ocular condition where the cornea, or the outermost layer of the eye, becomes inflamed due to damage or an infection.
 This condition can affect the way someone is able to see because it normally results in a clouding of the cornea.
 It’s crucial that people with keratitis be seen by their Miami Beach eye doctor as soon as possible because waiting to have this problem diagnosed and treated can result in complete blindness.
 However, there are several treatment options available for those suffering from keratitis– even if their condition has progressed to a critical state.

 There are a number of things that can cause someone to develop this condition.
-An eye doctor in Miami will tell you that these are the most common reasons someone develops an inflamed/swollen cornea:
+An eye doctor will tell you that these are the most common reasons someone develops an inflamed/swollen cornea:

 ● A bacterial infection.